TO414Project/citibike/Q3_master.md

 ggmap(map1)+geom_point(data = popular_stations , aes(x = bikesample.start.station.longitude, y = bikesample.start.station.latitude), size = 4, shape = 21,fill="Blue")
 ```

+#Conlcusion and recommendation:As we can see from the map above, the most popular 20 citibike stations are clusters at left-to-center Manhattan area.

 ### Question 3
-In order to figure out the assymetric traffic faced by citibike and make recommendations on bike addition in current satations or new station addition, we are going to look at the level of assymetry in terms of both percentages and absolute values
+#In order to figure out the assymetric traffic faced by citibike and make recommendations on bike addition in current satations or new station addition, we are going to look at the level of assymetry in terms of both percentages and absolute values:

 a) assymetry in terms of percentages
 ```{r}